 - Jaw pain when chewing, biting or yawning;

 - Clicking or popping noises when opening the mouth;

 - Sensitive teeth when no other dental problems can be found.

 TMD affects more than twice as many women as men and is the most common chronic facial pain that is non-dental related.
 Your dentist Columbia finds that the condition is usually caused by arthritis, an improper bite or injury to the jaw.

 Diagnosis is an important step prior to treatment.
 However, because the exact causes and telltale signs of TMD are not clear, diagnosing these disorders can be difficult.
 There is currently no widely accepted, standard test that can identify TMD correctly.

 Keep in mind that for most people, the discomfort they experience from TMD will eventually go away whether treated or not.
 If treatment is needed by your dentist Columbia, it should be conservative and reversible.
 Avoid, if at all possible, treatments that cause permanent changes in the bite or jaw.
 If irreversible treatments are recommended, be sure to get a reliable second opinion.

-If you feel that you may be suffering from the effects of TMD or are experiencing any pain in any area of your face, don’t delay!
+If you feel that you may be suffering from the effects of TMD or are experiencing any pain in any area of your face due to any king of malpractice we recommend consulting with a team such as Davis Saperstein & Salomon P.C. , don’t delay!
 Call the office of dentist Columbia Dr. Gregory Wych today to schedule an appointment!